nushell/nushell/CONTRIBUTING.md

 Welcome to Nushell and thank you for considering contributing!

-First of all, before diving into the code, if you plan on making a non-tirival change, such as adding a new feature and especially a breaking change, please make sure to get an approval from the core team.
+First of all, before diving into the code, if you plan on making a non-trivial change, such as adding a new feature and especially a breaking change, please make sure to get an approval from the core team.
 This saves both your and our time if we realize your change needs to go another direction before the actual coding and reviewing work.
 So, please, reach out to us and tell us what you want to do.
 This will significantly increase the chance of your PR being accepted.